The road to New Zealand

 Strengths and style

-From a squad peppered with talent plying their trade at English and German clubs, one player undoubtedly stands out above the rest: left-winger Sinan Bytyqi from Manchester City (on loan at Cambuur).
-A match-winner pure and simple, he is a thorn in the side of defenders thanks to his electrifying pace and wonderful technique, scoring twice in four appearances at the European U-19 Championship.
+While the loss of star left-winger Sinan Bytyqi to a knee injury is a huge blow to the Austrians, captain Francesco Lovric - a tall, strong and tactically mature centre-half who plays his club football with Stuttgart - is sure to lead by example.
 Florian Grillitsch is another name to look out for.
 The Werder Bremen striker and Bytyqi were the only Austria players to net twice in Hungary, the former doing so in just three games.
 Austria Vienna midfielder Sascha Horvath, who played at the FIFA U-17 World Cup UAE 2013 and is an integral part of the current U-20 side, is a third player who could light up the tournament in New Zealand.

 Former Austrian international Andreas Heraf has been in charge of the U-20s since 2008, combining the job with his role as director of youth development and the academy at the Austrian Football Association (OFB).
 Part of the last Austria squad to reach a FIFA World Cup™ - in France in 1998 - Heraf began his coaching career at Austria Lustenau in 2003 and later had stints at SC Schwanenstadt, ASKO Pasching and SC-ESV Parndorf, before joining the OFB.
 The 47-year-old and his charges will travel with confidence to New Zealand, no doubt wishing for a better result than they managed at the 2011 tournament in Colombia, when they fell at the group stages following heavy defeats to Brazil (3-0) and Egypt (4-0) and a goalless draw against Panama.